 - 2 tsp sea salt

 - 2 cups grated cheese

 - 2 oz softened cream cheese

-Add macaroni, butter, salt and pepper to Instant Pot
+Add water, macaroni, butter, salt and pepper to Instant Pot

 Secure lid, set to manual high pressure for four minutes...the Instant Pot will take about five minutes to warm up so factor that in to your total cook time.

 Your macaroni should be fully cooked at this point.
 If it is not, set to saute and quick cook for an additional minute or two.

 Add cream cheese, stir to blend.